 Inflation rose at a more steady pace through the 1990s, falling to historically low levels in the past decade.
 One reason for the ongoing inflation is that the Federal Reserve continually increased the money supply via economic stimulus.
 The logic is simple supply and demand: If there are more dollars, then each one is worth less in terms of purchasing power.

-In response to the Covid-19 pandemic and the ensuing lockdowns, the Federal Reserve has injected trillions into the economy.
-That, along with other stimulus measures, has many investors worried about the impact on the purchasing power of the dollar, and what that might mean for the broader economy.
+In response to the Covid-19 pandemic and the ensuing lockdowns, the Federal Reserve injected trillions into the economy.
+That, along with other stimulus measures, has had many investors worried about the impact on the purchasing power of the dollar, and what that might mean for the broader economy.
+In 2022, inflation rose at the fastest pace in 40 years, making prices more expensive and resulting in many consumers having less money to spend.

 What Purchasing Power Means for Investors